ublue-os/forge/README.md

 key pair and a root certificate for `*.ublue.local`.
 The wildcard certificate is then made available to all other components and are valid for 2 years and 30 days.

+### Reverse Proxy

+As an entry point for all components we use [Caddy](https://caddyserver.com/) as a reverse proxy.
+Based on URL routing it will redirect the traffic to the right container instance.

 ### Container Registry

 As container registry we make use of the [Docker Registry 2.0](https://hub.docker.com/_/registry/) implementation for storing and distributing container images

-The container registry is available at `registry.ublue.local:9001`
+The container registry is available at `registry.ublue.local`

 ## Firing Up the Forge